wiseman-timelord/DownLord/README.md

 4. The complete download will be in `.\downloads`, move completed files out.

 ### Notation
-- It works for regular larger http/https download, but but its made it for downloading GGUF files from Huggingface, otherwise done on, browser or `lfs`, less effectively for formats such as gguf.
+- It works for regular http/https download, but its intended for downloading GGUFs from Huggingface, that would otherwise be done on, browser or `lfs`, less effectively.
-- Currently untested on pladform GoogleDrive, and otherwise the program is able to do most regular http/https such as Ubuntu iso from official site.
-- On a slow connection DownLord will hog the bandwidth, this is deemed to be optimal to the task.
-While you wait, you could play `RimWorld` with mods from NexusMods user under the same UserName.
+- On a slow connection DownLord will hog the bandwidth, this is deemed to be optimal to the task, but if this becomes an issue, there is now a `Press P to Pause Download` feature.

 ## Development
 1. At some point a bash script and modify scripts a little, to enable Linux compatibility also.
 2. Needs testing LLM to make sure it works correctly as regular downloads are at this point.
+3. An interface on it, but I dont want it OS specific, and I dont want a browser interface.
+4. Currently untested on pladform GoogleDrive.

 ### File Structure
 - Packaged files